OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_trust_region/screencast/slides.md

 5. Compare expected and actual improvement.

+    - Expected improvement is the decrease in the criterion according to the Taylor approximation.
+    - Actual improvement is the decrease in the actual function value.

 6. Accept the new parameters if actual improvement is good enough.

 7. Potentially modify the trust region radius (**important and complex step**).